anaraven/best-practices/slides/best-practices.md

 ## We think our memories correspond to facts, but often they do not
 > "Things were exactly as I remember"

+Research shows that our memory is not at all a "recorder"

+We misremember a lot

 ## We think that everybody knows what we know, so they do not need explanations
 > "I understand it, so everybody understands it"